 Hormones are chemical messengers that regulate processes in our body.
 In response to signals from other organs, your body fat produces hormones that help with a variety of important functions, from blood clotting to sex hormone metabolism.

 Too little (or too much) body fat and our hormones can get all out of whack, creating a whole host of unwanted issues.

 5 Ways Eating Fat Keeps Us Lean:

 Now that we’ve established why we need body fat, let’s look at how dietary fats play into the equation.
 There are actually some very compelling reasons to regularly include healthy fats into your diet.

-In fact, here’s how eating the right amounts of the healthy fats will help you slim down.
+In fact, here’s how eating the right amounts of the healthy fats will help you lean out.

 1. Some Vitamins your body loves and needs – like A, D, E, and K – need Fat in order to be useful.

 If you don’t put enough fat in your diet, it’s not difficult to become deficient in one or more of these vitamins, and you don’t want that because they do some pretty important stuff!

 Vitamin A is responsible for promoting good vision and keeping our eyes healthy; vitamin D helps us absorb calcium; vitamin E neutralizes free radicals, protecting cells in the process; and vitamin K is essential for blood clotting.

 These are known as fat-soluble vitamins, which means fat must be present in order for them to be absorbed and processed by the body.
 Wholesome, healthy fats provide your body with the ability to do this by first shuttling and then dissolving the vitamins, micronutrients, and phytochemicals they supply into your body.